Signs of the time: Melonic theories over diverse number systems: Multiplicative characters

 \section{Multiplicative characters}

-The material in this section is entirely contained in the mathematical literature (see for example \cite{Gelfand:1968}).\footnote{For a discussion of quadratic extensions of the $p$-adics and the $p$-adic sign character in a physics context, see also \cite{Ruelle:1989jv}.} Some of the explicit results in sections \ref{GammaBeta} and \ref{GammaExplicit} are perhaps harder to find written out in the literature, but they are all elementary applications of the general formalism.
+The material in this section is entirely contained in the mathematical literature (see for example \cite{Gelfand:1968}) but has also found applications in $p$-adic physics in the past.\footnote{See \cite{Ruelle:1989jv} for a short discussion of quadratic extensions of the $p$-adics and the $p$-adic sign character in the context of $p$-adic quantum mechanics.
+Multiplicative characters and their associated generalized beta functions have also been studied in the context of non-Archimedean string theory: see \cite{Brekke:1988dg,Arefeva:1988kr,Marshakov:1989jz} for applications to Chan-Paton rules and \cite{Grange:2004xj,Ghoshal:2004ay} for applications to theories with constant Neveu-Schwarz $B$-field. } Some of the explicit results in sections \ref{GammaBeta} and \ref{GammaExplicit} are perhaps harder to find written out in the literature, but they are all elementary applications of the general formalism.

 Generally, a multiplicative character of a field is a multiplicative homomorphism $\pi\colon K^\times \to \mathbb{C}^\times$: that is, a map with the property \eqn{PiDef}{ \pi(t_1 t_2) = \pi(t_1) \pi(t_2) \,. } Note that in particular, $\pi(1) = 1$ for all multiplicative characters.\footnote{This is an instance of the general idea that a character is a one-dimensional representation of a group (and so valued in $\text{GL}(1,\mathbb{C}) = \mathbb{C}^\times$): $K^\times$ is regarded as a group under multiplication.
 The collection of multiplicative characters is itself an abelian group, under pointwise multiplication: if $\pi$ and $\pi'$ are multiplicative characters, then so is $(\pi \pi')(x) = \pi(x) \pi'(x)$, and similarly, so is $1/\pi$.
 (This operation corresponds to tensor product of representations; it is a special property of the one-dimensional representations that the tensor product admits inverses.)} The simplest multiplicative characters are\footnote{Beware a notational conflict with \cite{Gubser:2017vgc}: There $\pi_s(t) = |t|^{s-1}$ in $\mathbb{Q}_p$, whereas here $\pi_s(t) = |t|^s$.} \eqn{pisDef}{ \pi_s(t) = |t|^s \,. } In principle, we can allow any $s \in \mathbb{C}$, but in general we will instead restrict $s \in \mathbb{R}$.
 As indicated in \eno{GammaFree}, our central interest is in constructing free propagators from characters of the form \eqn{PiSign}{ \pi_{s,\sgn}(t) \equiv |t|^s \sgn t \,, } where $\sgn t$ itself is a multiplicative character, taking values in $\{\pm 1\}$ rather than all of $\mathbb{C}^\times$.
 This is equivalent to asking that the square of the character is the trivial character; such characters are sometimes called ``quadratic.''